cecilitse/product-owner-upskilling-challenges/02-ruby-basics/01-what-is-your-age/README.md

 - If the person enters `Bob` as name and `1941` as year of birth
 - It should display something like: `Hey Bob!
 You are 78 years old this year.`

-The first part, asking for the name, is already provided.
+The first part, asking for the name, is already done for you.

 Try it out!
 Run the Ruby file from the Terminal: